Understanding Body Dysmorphia And How It Affects Your Life

 How body dysmorphia can affect you

-You may find yourself avoiding social situations and trying to avoid people as much as possible, which will negatively affect your friendships and relationships because your friends and family want to spend time with you.
-It will make it very difficult for you to stay close to people and go out in public or meet new people.
-Trying to continue relationships that way becomes exceptionally complex.
+You may find yourself experiencing symptoms of social anxiety or social phobia, avoiding social situations and trying to avoid people as much as possible.
+Body dysmorphia may make it very difficult for someone to form close relationships with people, go out in public, or meet new people.

-Body dysmorphia can also result in anxiety, depression, and even suicidal thoughts or behaviors.
+Body dysmorphia can also result in anxiety, depression, obsessive compulsive disorder, and even suicidal thoughts or behaviors.

-If you are having thoughts of suicide, don’t wait to ask for help.
+If you are experiencing suicidal thoughts, don’t wait to ask for help.
 Call or text the Suicide & Crisis Lifeline at 988 or chat with someone online.
 Help is available 24/7.

 Working with a therapist